Close

 Do I need new soffit and fascia with siding replacement?

-Often yes.
-Matching vented soffit, fascia wraps, and J-channel improves airflow, finish quality, and water management during a siding project.
+Often, yes.
+Matching vented soffit, fascia wraps, J-channel, and trim details can improve airflow, finish quality, and water management during a siding project.

 Can siding be installed around existing gutters?